 Subsequent events relate to relevant and material events that occur between the reporting date and the date when the financial statements are approved for issue by the Board of Directors.
 Such events lead to:

-- · an adjustment of the consolidated financial statements if they provide evidence of conditions that existed at the reporting date, and if relevant and material; - additional disclosure if they relate to conditions which did not exist at the reporting date, and if relevant and material.
+• an adjustment of the consolidated financial statements if they provide evidence of conditions that existed at the reporting date, and if relevant and material;

-None
+None.